psd-tools/psd-tools/README.rst

 * `psdparse <https://github.com/jerem/psdparse>`_;
 * `pypsd <https://code.google.com/p/pypsd>`_;
-* there is a PSD reader in PIL library.
+* there is a PSD reader in PIL_ library;
+* it is possible to write Python plugins for GIMP_.

-PSD reader in PIL is incomplete, and contributing to PIL is somehow complicated because of the slow release process.
+PSD reader in PIL is incomplete, PIL doesn't have an API for layer groups and contributing to PIL is somehow complicated because of the slow release process.

+GIMP is cool, but it is a huge dependency, its PSD parser is not perfect and it is not easy to use GIMP Python plugin from *your* code.

 I also considered contributing to pypsd or psdparse, but they are GPL and I was not totally satisfied with the interface and the code